The 10 most innovative urban development companies in 2022

 For seeing the return to work across cities and industries

 The global commercial real estate company developed a real-time data visualization tool to track the return to offices across cities and industries.
 Avison Young launched the Vitality Index in September 2021.
 It compiles data daily to create a near-real-time picture of office foot traffic in more than 20 cities across the U.S. and Canada, in more than 30 industries.
-The tool, which is free for anyone to access, aims to bring clarity to a constantly evolving situation and also offer data to Avison Young’s clients, for whom it serves as a real estate advisor, broker, and investment manager.
+The tool, which is free for anyone to access, aims to bring clarity to a constantly evolving situation and also offer data to Avison Young’s clients, for whom it serves as a real estate adviser, broker, and investment manager.
 For the segment of workers who do work in offices, the Vitality Index provides a vivid explanation of how things are going.
-The index relies on anonymized cell-phone tracking, which is aggregated by Orbital Insight, a geospatial intelligence and location analytics company.
+The index relies on anonymized cellphone tracking, which is aggregated by Orbital Insight, a geospatial intelligence and location analytics company.
 With data geofenced to specific areas within cities, the company can track foot traffic into specific buildings, and has data going back to June 2019.
 Avison Young expects the Vitality Index to be useful to building owners, the companies that occupy those buildings, city officials, transit agencies, and the commercial businesses trying to figure out when their customers will be back at the coffee shop, lunch spot, or happy hour.
 Given the firm’s position in commercial real estate, it can then help its clients adapt how they use their square footage.

 2. SunPower